 I am the proudest when I am able to inspire a young person in the fields of engineering, science and math.
 The moment when you can tell that they are excited about learning and really understand the material is the most rewarding feeling.
-I am also proud of the commendation letters I have received from my government customers such as the National Reconnaissance Office and executive management at The Aerospace Corporation.
+I am also proud of being able see how the technical work I do on the ground goes on to work in the space environment.

 What challenges have you met and conquered in your pursuit of an engineering career?

 While in college I was a member of the Varsity Track team, worked part-time and took a number of challenging courses.
 I learned the importance of time management and the benefits of study groups.
 With the support of my family I was able to go on to complete my Master's Degree.

 Please tell us a little about your family.

 I am the youngest of six children.
 My twin sister Dr. Terri Norton is also an engineer.
 She currently works as an Associate Professor at the University of Nebraska-Lincoln Durham School of Architectural Engineering and Construction.

 What are your short-term (1-2 years) and long-term (10+ years) goals?